neherlab/treetime/README.md

   pip install sphinxjp.themes.basicstrap
   ```

-After required packages are installed, navifgate to doc directory, and build the docs by typing:
+After required packages are installed, navigate to doc directory, and build the docs by typing:

 ```bash
 make html